skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * Your aim here is to get Quina down to 1 HP and use Limit Glove.
 * It requires a fair bit of luck, but the simplest and fastest way of getting this done is letting Antlion do it for you with his Sandstorm attack.
-* You can let Zidane Steal - all of the items can be sold for some Gil.
+* You can let Zidane Steal &ndash; all of the items can be sold for some Gil.

 | Character | Ability | AP points |
 |-----------|---------|:---------:|